AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 create a single `out.config` file, and the order of merging matters: last file has priority.

-While editing values directly via '.config' files `out.config` will be re-built.
-The user can also use menuconfig interface to modify the configuration file (this is the recommended way, as it gives access to much more information regarding dependencies and default values of the symbols).
+While editing values directly via '.config' files, `out.config` will be re-built.
+The user can also use the menuconfig interface to modify the configuration file (this is the recommended way, as it gives access to much more information regarding dependencies and default values of the symbols).
 Menuconfig will change `out.config` directly (a backup file `out.config.old` will be kept).